5 reasons controllers should delve into AI

 Financial controllers and business controllers each have their own tasks and responsibilities in organizations.
 They fulfill different roles with their own skills and they have their own behavioral preferences.
 The primary difference is that financial controllers primarily focus on financial reports and results, while business controllers spend more time looking ahead, towards the future.

 Within an organization, the division of labor is usually such that the board of directors provides the vision, goals, and ambitions, while the business controllers are responsible for all the required systems, processes, and information to achieve these goals.
-Business controllers, in their consultancy role, focus on efficiency improvements in process, as well as cutting costs.
+Business controllers, in their consultancy role, focus on efficiency improvements in processes, as well as cutting costs.
 Modern concepts based on algorithms, such as Robotic Process Automation (RPA) and Process Mining (training) are very useful tools that can lighten the load of the business controller.

 Algorithms are getting better and better at taking over the annoying routine tasks